-Keywords: Lenz, weaponology, historiography, weapons classification, marks, stamps, Hermitage
+Keywords: Eduard von Lenz, weaponology, historiography, arms classification, marks, The Hermitage.